How much money would you need to start a business?

-The premium courses we have developed at Foundr come from some of the biggest experts in the respective fields of each course—ecommerce, consulting, landing page optimization, etc.—to deliver what they know to our audience.
+The premium courses we have developed at Foundr come from some of the biggest experts in the respective fields of each course—e-commerce, consulting, and landing page optimization.

 Interestingly enough, some of these experts are consultants themselves.
-This means they are sharing the exact same ideas they use with their own clients so you can implement them in your own business.
+This means they are sharing the exact same ideas they use with their own clients, so you can learn from them and then implement them in your own startup business.

-In contrast with other traditional ways to deliver knowledge, like seminars, books, or consulting, digital products allow you to help people at scale.
+In contrast with traditional methods of teaching and sharing knowledge like seminars, books, or consulting; digital products allow you to help people at scale.
 This means you create the product once and then you sell it as many times as you want with almost no recurring costs involved.

-So if you add up these costs, you can expect no more than 5% of your entire sales to go to the fixed costs of running your business.
+If you add up these costs, you can expect no more than 5 percent of your entire sales to go to the fixed costs of running your business.
 Of course, we’re not counting the marketing, operations, and costs of developing your product.
 That all depends a lot on your own offering.

-But this isn’t something you necessarily need to do.
-We choose to incur these expensive costs because we want our courses to stand out as premium offerings.
-You can spend as little as $5 to design an ebook cover on Fiverr and start selling your product using just your personal Instagram following, if that’s what you want.
+You can spend as little as $5 to design an ebook cover on Fiverr and start selling your product using just your personal Instagram following if that’s what you want.

-If you can build a following on Instagram by taking and sharing photos that connect with an audience, you can make money from it.
+If you can build a following on any reputable social media platform like Instagram, you can make money from it.

 The key to monetizing an Instagram account isn’t to grow it as big as possible, but to build a loyal group of followers.

-As explained by Simon Moss, micro-influencers—people with audiences between 1,000 to 50,000 followers—are as capable of driving value to their business partners as influencers with larger audiences.
+As explained by Simon Moss of Entrepreneur, micro-influencers – people with audiences between 1,000 to 50,000 followers – are just as capable of driving value to their business partners as influencers with larger audiences.